Wailua & Ke'anae Valley Hike

 DETAILS:

 You can make this hike what you want of it.
-You can dip in a cool, fresh pool with a dramatic waterfall to pose in front of for a photo in as little as a half an hour.
-Or take the better part of a day to hike into largely untouched rainforest.
+You can dip in a cool, fresh pool complete with dramatic waterfall in as little as a half an hour round-trip.
+Or take the better part of a day to hike into largely untouched and spectacular rainforest.

 Important Notes: Please be aware of unsafe high water or flash-flooding that commonly occur in East Maui streams.
 Portions of this hike are on EMI easements leased from the government.
 Please see the EMI page for more information.